 Write down goals and keep them out in plain sight.
 For younger kids, drawing pictures aids in their processing of information and well as committing the goals to memory.

-Of course, attaining a goal is success, but don’t discount all the other good stuff that comes along the way.
-Small efforts should be positively reinforced, and opportunities to encourage each other can be taken advantage of in order to keep spirits and motivation high.
+Of course, attaining a goal is a success, but don’t discount all the other good stuff that comes along the way.
+Small efforts should be positively reinforced, and setbacks can be viewed as opportunities to encourage each other and develop a growth mindset.

 5 | Follow up